All Episodes

 Does he stand by them in retrospect?

-Okay, so it is obvious that Newt not backing down in the attack on Romney.
+Okay, so it is obvious that Newt not backing down in the attack on Romney, even though he said he agreed with the guy in Spartanburg, South Carolina.

-So then Greta said, so what I understand from what you said is you're not anti-venture capitalism that you're pro-capitalism.
+So then Greta said, so what I understand from what you said is you're not anti-venture capitalism, that you're pro-capitalism.

 So let me ask you this.

-At what point, though, is it sort of fair to s sort of clamp down on venture capitalism?
+At what point, though, is it sort of fair to sort of clamp down on venture capitalism?

 Is there a point where there is abuse and it's not just sort of open season for venture capitalists to do whatever they want?

-Well, I think there's always uh some boundaries of free market behavior that you watch and you check.
+Well, I think there's always some boundaries of free market behavior that you watch and you check.

 If Governor Romney thinks there's nothing there, he ought to just hold a press conference, walk the news media through it, explain how it was done, let people see it.